eonianmonk/token-cli/README.md

 5. To start interacting with smart contract create .env file and fill it according to .env.example (private keys in hexadecimal; also you may omit holesky rps endpoint and deployment private key if you dont plan to deploy smart contract, sender_private_key is sufficient for running cli app).

-If you want to interact with your deployed smart contract or on another chain you may modify your access in config.yaml.
-Also this config supports multiple networks simultaneously and you may specify the target network/contract with --network flag for cli app.

 It must be enough and now you can use ./cli.sh, for available commands you can run ```./cli.sh --help``` or ```sudo ./cli.sh --help``` if your docker does not work without sudo

 To run smart contract tests you can use ```make test```

 To deploy smart contract yourself use ```make deploy-token```

+If you want to interact with your deployed smart contract or on another chain you need to modify config.yaml.
+Also this config supports multiple networks simultaneously and you may specify the target network/contract with --network flag for cli app.

 # Deliverables